ibm-cloud-docs/power-iaas/troubleshoot-metadata-service.md

 ## Reconfiguring the metadata service interface on IBM i after an OS disk overwrite
 {: #reconfigure-ibmi-after-capture}

-Learn how to restore the metadata service network interface on an IBM i VSI after you overwrite the operating system (OS) disk with a backup image.
+Learn how to restore the metadata service network interface on an IBM i VSI after you overwrite the OS disk with a backup image.

 ### Reconfiguring the metadata service interface after an OS disk overwrite
 {: #reconfigure-ibmi-after-os-or}